laralove143/sparkle-cache/README.md

 ## Incompleteness

-The cache itself doesn't have access to the Discord API methods, it's on the to-do list to add support for data that requires API methods.
+Only the data from events are cached, though it's on the to-do list to add support for data that requires API methods

-This means these data can't be cached for now:
+This means this data can't be cached for now:

+- Private channels
 - Bans
 - Auto moderation rules
 - Integrations